Kingston on Soar: Historic

 The parish fell within the ancient Rushcliffe wapentake of Nottinghamshire.
 Before 1894 the parish was part of the Shardlow sanitary district, along with other nearby villages such as Ratcliffe on Soar and Kegworth.
 Between 1837 and 1930 the parish was also part of the Shardlow poor law union and registration district.
 From 1927 the parish was part of the Leake Rural District, until its abolition in 1935, when the parish was then transferred to the Basford Rural District.
 In April 1974 the Basford Rural District was abolished and the non-metropolitan district of Rushcliffe was created, which Kingston on Soar became part of.

 Amenities

 Transport

 There is no railway station in the village, however East Midlands Parkway opened in January 2009 at nearby Ratcliffe on Soar providing links on the Midland Main Line with journeys to London St Pancras taking approximately 90 minutes.

 The Soar Valley Bus routes 1-7 serve the village, including a regular service to East Leake Academy during school term time, a weekly service to Loughborough on Thursday (market day), a weekly service to East Leake on Tuesday and a service every Friday to either Long Eaton Asda or West Bridford Asda.
 The Nottinghamshire 865 bus also serves the village providing a regular service to Clifton NET Park & Ride between Monday to Saturday.

-Other amenities
+Other facilities

 The Village Hall, built in 1935, is located near the centre of the village on The Green.

 Kingston on Soar has one postbox, located on The Green.